Cherry Blossoms, Ginkgo, and Art Museums: 10 Sightseeing Spots on the Kumano Kodo Nakahechi (UNESCO World Heritage Site)

 Chikatsuyu Oji

-Of the many princes, the Chikatsuyu Oji is said to have been built in the early days.
-Today, only a stone monument remains, but it is surrounded by dense trees and has an atmospheric atmosphere.
+Among the many Ōji shrines, Chikatsuyu Ōji is said to be one of the earlier establishments.
+Today only a stone stele remains, but the spot is enclosed by lush trees and has a tranquil, atmospheric setting.

 Address.